Skip to main content

 • Equip yourself with the skills to engage in a rigorous conversation with data scientists, be it your direct reports, or from a centralised pool of talent

-• Improve your ability to communicate business needs and apply the insights generated.
+• Improve your ability to communicate business needs and apply the insights generated

 org

-Next practice: AI Adoption, Governance and Risks
+Next practice: AI Adoption, governance and risks

 • Discuss some of the logistical, legal and ethical challenges associated with deploying AI in management